 - Student’s official high school transcript

-Please submit completed materials via e-mail to Assistant Director of Admissions, Simon Pierpont at email@example.com.
+Please submit completed materials via e-mail to Director of Admissions, Matt Wallace at firstname.lastname@example.org.
 Or send them via mail to Admission Office MSC 52, Plymouth State University, 17 High Street, Plymouth, New Hampshire 03264-1595.

 Plymouth State University course prerequisites must be met, if applicable.